This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Again, if you cannot find an ambulance to help in time of emergency, do not delay.
 Get your dog into your car and rush to the vet’s office or an emergency vet clinic.

 Looking for pet insurance that covers emergency visits?
 You’re in luck; all of the pet insurance companies we review cover emergency visits.
 However, this means you need to have a pet insurance policy purchased before an emergency takes place.
 So, if your dog breaks her leg, you can’t hop online and buy a pet insurance policy and expect it to cover treatment for your dog’s broken leg.
-Furthermore, pet insurance doesn’t cover pre-existing conditions, and there are waiting periods before your pet insurance policy will go into effect for various scenarios (varies by provider).
+Furthermore, most pet insurance doesn’t cover pre-existing conditions, and there are waiting periods before your pet insurance policy will go into effect for various scenarios (varies by provider).

 There are also alternatives to pet insurance.
 Some of these non-insurance companies offer emergency funds, discount plans, and other types of financial assistance to help with pet expenses, especially if you qualify as a low-income household.
 You can learn all about them in our pet insurance alternatives article.
 There are also financial assistance programs to help with vet care for your pet.

 Here are some frequently asked questions regarding pet insurance emergency vet details from our readers.
-Have your own question?
-Ask us in our comments section below.

 If you’re looking for financial assistance for an emergency that has already occurred, then you’re out of luck.
 As with any insurance, it helps you manage future possible catastrophic events, not today’s financial issue.
 However, if you want to purchase pet insurance and have emergencies covered with little to no waiting period, you may have a few options.